Love Story (1944 film): Plot

-Concert pianist Felicity Crichton Lissa Campbell (Margaret Lockwood) leaves her successful music career to devote herself to the British war effort.
+Concert pianist Felicity Crichton Lissa Campbell leaves her successful music career to devote herself to the British war effort.
 She applies to be in the Women's Auxiliary Air Force, part of the RAF, but is rejected for health reasons.
 She then learns that she has a heart condition and does not have long to live.

 Determined to live her final months fully, she goes to a resort in Cornwall.
 Not wanting to be recognised, she introduces herself as Lissa.
-She is soon befriended by Tom Tanner (Tom Walls), a salty old Yorkshireman, on government assignment to investigate mines.
+She is soon befriended by Tom Tanner, a salty old Yorkshireman, on government assignment to investigate mines.
 He sees her sadness, but does not pry.

-She meets Kit Firth (Stewart Granger), a brash young engineer, and they form an association.
+She meets Kit Firth, a brash young engineer, and they form an association.
 She does not know Kit will soon be blind due to a war injury.
-The only one who knows is Judy (Patricia Roc), his childhood friend who is secretly in love with him.
+The only one who knows is Judy, his childhood friend who is secretly in love with him.
 Meanwhile, Tom arranges for a piano to be provided for Lissa and she begins composing,(music later to become famous as the Cornish Rhapsody) inspired by her new environment and by Kit.
 Later, Kit introduces Lissa to Judy, who is working on an open-air play.
 Judy persuades Tom to invest in her production of The Tempest.

 Kit and Lissa's romance grows but, whenever things become serious, Kit backs away.
 Lissa grows increasingly frustrated, especially after he refuses Tom's offer to supervise the reopening of a mine in which Kit has found much-needed molybdenum, and she finally breaks up with him.
 Kit confesses to Judy that he has never met anyone as understanding as Lissa.

 The next day a mining accident traps Tom and his crew.
 When Kit descends the mine, he too becomes trapped but is able to escape and rescue them, proving he is not a coward.
 When Lissa finds him practising reading Braille, everything falls into place.
 She urges him to have surgery, but he says the doctors estimated his chances of surviving it were 100 to one, and that Judy had talked him out of it.